ifIMust/room_generator/README.md

 This is useful for e.g. procedural roguelike/dungeon games if the rooms are aggregated into a larger level.
 It is intended for use with [level_generator](https://github.com/ifIMust/level_generator).

-The default (only) implementation creates a rectangle of the specified size, with walls surrounding an empty floor.
+The main implementation creates a rectangle of the specified size, with walls surrounding an empty floor.
+If conditions are right, a circular room may be generated.

 room_generator uses Python and Flask, with a venv virtual environment.